Selma to Montgomery: Crossing a Bridge into History

 Several outside murals painted on garage shop doors show a triumphant end to the struggle for the right to vote in America.
 One of the murals depicts President Barack Obama with a caption that reads “Hands that picked cotton picked a president.”
 Mr. Obama’s inauguration as America’s first black president on January 20, 2009 was a defining moment in the long race for civil rights, both in the U.S. and around the world.

-While touring Selma, you’ll want to also visit the Slavery and Civil War Museum (1410 Water Ave.; 334-418-4889).
-A sister facility to the National Voting Rights Museum, this is the only museum in the country offering a sensory reenactment of the history of enslavement in America through side-by-side exhibits and virtual interactive exchanges.
+While touring Selma, you’ll want to also visit the Slavery and Civil War Museum (1410 Water Ave.; 334-526-4000), a sister facility to the National Voting Rights Museum.

 Martin Luther King Jr. Street Historic Walking Tour